 1) Requires effective verbal and written communication skills through various media including telephone, radio and e-mail

 2) Requires fundamental computer skills and must quickly gain proficiency in the use of numerous software applications used by the emergency department

 3) Requires the ability to organize and prioritize tasks in a dynamic environment

 4) Requires the ability to use Baystate's telephone system to hold calls, transfer calls or operate multiple lines

 At Baystate Health we know that treating one another with dignity and equity is what elevates respect for our patients and staff.
 It makes us not just an organization, but also a community where you belong.
 It is how we advance the care and enhance the lives of all people.

 DIVERSE TEAMS.
 DIVERSE PATIENTS.
 DIVERSE LOCATIONS.

-Bachelor of Science, GED or HiSET (Required)
+Associate of Arts, GED or HiSET (Required)